oss-review-toolkit/ort/docs/config-file-ort-yml.md

   paths:
   - pattern: "test-data/**"
     reason: "TEST_DEPENDENCY_OF"
-    comment: "This folder contains test data which are not distributed."
+    comment: "This directory contains test data which are not distributed."
 ```

 ### Excluding Scopes